 The original Senate bill taxed the health insurance industry a fixed $6.7 billion a year.
 Under the new proposal, the industry would face a $2 billion tax in 2011, with increases over time to $10 billion in 2017.

 Analysts said the new proposal would allow insurers time to factor the tax into pricing.

 The bill would require most Americans to have insurance, expanding the membership rolls for health insurers.
 At the same time, it replaces a proposed government-run public insurance option with less onerous exchanges to cover those who are not covered through their employment.

-Matthew Borsch, an analyst at Goldman Sachs & Co., said Cigna Corp remains his favorite among health insurers.
+Matthew Borsch, an analyst at Goldman Sachs & Co., said Cigna Corp

 Aside from reform, the important backdrop to our sector view is fundamentals, which are decidedly mixed but with the key being that downside risk to commercial margins is mitigated by firming of industry pricing, he said in a research note.

 Shares of Cigna rose 5.3 percent to $37.69.
 Shares of Aetna Inc

 Shares of pharmacy benefit managers Medco Health Solutions Inc